Whose Responsibility Is It? (9th Grade)

 - develop and implement a personal plan of action to address an environmental issue.

-- Student copies of Attachment One: Responsibility Sheet
+- Student copies of Handout One: Responsibility Sheet

-- Student copies of Attachment Two: Game Pieces
+- Student copies of Handout Two: Game Pieces

 - Scissors, and Tape

-- Student copies of Attachment Three: An Action Plan
+- Student copies of Handout Three: An Action Plan

 Draw an outline of a person.
 By the head, write or draw what you think of your environmental action.
 By the heart, draw how you feel.
 By the hands, write what you did.
 By the feet, write your next steps.